abhiuday2510/Creative_Coding/README.md

 ![](FLARE/flare.png)

 #### 3.ROSE
-It makes a beautiful red rose from scratch
+It has a beautiful red rose in motion
 ![](ROSE/Capture.PNG)

 #### 4.STARS